 - Contact an Attorney — an immigration attorney has seen it all.
 Anyone taken into custody has the right to an attorney.
 Having an experienced attorney only a phone call away makes a significant difference in how quickly someone may be detained.

 When you or a loved one needs an immigration attorney, contact the team at The Sekou Clarke Law Group.
 Our lawyers have kept those facing deportation here in the U.S. with their loved ones and can help you.
-Contact us today for a free consultation today.
+Contact us today.